 The Association authorizes the BC Office of Student Life to uphold the responsibility of ensuring the guidelines for this chapter.

-Anything not explicitly dealt with this agreement shall be left to the discretion of the Dean of Students, or designee.
+Anything not explicitly detailed within this agreement shall be left to the discretion of the Dean of Students or designee.

 Services